 Channel means a natural or artificial watercourse with a definite bed and banks that conveys continuously or periodically flowing water.

+Conservation easement means an agreement between a landowner and the City of Senoia or other government agency or land trust that permanently protects open space or greenspace on the owner’s land by limiting the amount and type of development that can take place, but continues to leave the remainder of the fee interest in private ownership.

 Detention means the temporary storage of stormwater runoff in a stormwater detention facility for the purpose of controlling the peak discharge.

 Detention Facility means a structure designed for the storage and gradual release of stormwater runoff at controlled rates.

+Developer means a person who undertakes land development activities.

 Development means new development or redevelopment.

+Drainage easement means an easement appurtenant or attached to a tract or parcel of land allowing the owner of adjacent tracts or other persons to discharge stormwater runoff onto the tract or parcel of land subject to the drainage easement.

+Erosion, sedimentation and pollution control plan means a plan that is designed to minimize the accelerated erosion and sediment runoff at a site during land disturbance activities, as required by the Erosion and Sedimentation Control Act, O.C.G.A.
+Title 12, Chapter 7 and local ordinance enacted pursuant thereto.

 Extended Detention means the storage of stormwater runoff for an extended period of time.

 Extreme Flood Protection means measures taken to prevent adverse impacts from large low-frequency storm events with a return frequency of 100 years or more.